-Accounting and finance majors are often the choices of many students who will continue their undergraduate studies.
-You also do not need to worry about job opportunities because employment in this field is quite broad.
+Accounting and finance are often the top majors of many undergraduate students.
+Why?
+Because employment in this field is broad.

 What is ACCA?

-Maybe there are still many who are not familiar with ACCA.
 ACCA stands for Association of Chartered Certified Accountants.
-It is a global organisation for professional workers in accounting and finance.
+It is a global organisation for professionals in accounting and finance.

-ACCA is also recognised by the European Union (European Union/EU) and the United Nations (United Nations).
-So, if you are interested in working abroad, ACCA can be a stepping stone for you.
+ACCA is also recognised by the European Union (EU) and the United Nations (UN).
+If you are interested in working abroad, ACCA is the stepping stone for you.

 What are the benefits of getting ACCA certificate?

-By taking ACCA, you will be superior when compared to other accounting graduates.
+With ACCA, you have a better chance to boost your career growth compared to other accounting graduates without.
 The following are some of the benefits you can get by taking ACCA:

-As explained above, ACCA has members in 180 countries in the world.
-Not only that, but the ACCA certificate itself is also recognised in various countries.
-So, if you choose to take ACCA, you will become part of a worldwide network of accounting and finance professionals.
+ACCA has members in many parts of the world and is recognised in various countries.
+If you choose to take ACCA, you will become part of a worldwide network of accounting and finance professionals.

-There are many companies that are looking for professionals with ACCA certification.
-This is because ACCA certification holders are known for abilities such as strategic thinking and various technical skills that are valued by large companies.
+Global accounting firms and companies are on the constant lookout for professionals with ACCA certification.
+This is because ACCA certification holders are known for their strategic thinking and various technical skills that are valued by large companies.
 To date, ACCA works with more than 7,400 companies in the world.

-In addition, ACCA also provides an ACCA Careers Job Board that you can use to find work.
+In addition, ACCA also provides an ACCA Careers Job Board that you can use for your job search.

-Because of the vast network of ACCA learning partners, you can choose whether you want to study full time or part-time.
-ACCA can also be studied offline and online.
+Due to the vast network of ACCA learning partners, you can choose whether to study full-time or part-time, and offline or online.
 With this flexibility, you can easily find an ACCA path that suits your budget and lifestyle.

 4. Flexibility to choose your own path

-Actually, ACCA holds exam sessions every quarter or 3 months.
-However, you can also take the exam at your request so that you can take ACCA students at your own pace.
-You have the opportunity to specialize in your chosen field.
+ACCA holds exam sessions at every quarter of the year.
+However, you can also sit for the exam at your request so that you can progress at your own pace.
+You also have the opportunity to specialise in your chosen field.

 5. Get the support you need

-ACCA provides 24-hour support services to answer questions and you can access the resources and special material they have prepared conveniently.
-If English is not your first language, they offer additional support through their training partner, BPP - who will provide you with the assistance you need for your exams.
+ACCA provides 24-hour support services and you can access resources and materials they have meticulously prepared.
+If English is not your first language, they even offer additional support through their training partner, BPP, who will provide you with the assistance you need for your exams.

-Build a strong professional network you really need in today's fast-moving business world.
-When you take ACCA, you will have the opportunity to meet many people through networking events and chatting with fellow students in our virtual learning community.
-When you join ACCA, you will join the global network of ACCA with more than 200,000 members, connecting you with thousands of financial professionals around the world.
+You can build a strong professional network in today's fast-moving business world with ACCA.
+When you join ACCA, you will join the global network with more than 200,000 members, connecting you with thousands of financial professionals around the world.

 What makes ACCA different from an accounting degree?

-1. ACCA is a certification, not a degree from a university
+1. ACCA is a certification, not a university degree

-Meanwhile, ACCA is really focused on accounting.
-With ACCA, you will get far more information about accounting.
-Ordinary ACCA lessons include things like accounting techniques that you might not get in college because they are usually more detailed and are specifically for professionals.
+Meanwhile, ACCA is only focused on accounting.
+ACCA lessons emphasise accounting techniques that you might not get in college because they are usually more detailed and are specifically for professionals.

 3. ACCA is more difficult than accounting